pgEdge/pgedge-helm/docs/usage/adding_nodes.md

       size: 1Gi
 ```

-This builds upon the example establish in [Performing Backups](backups.md).
+This builds upon the example configuration started in [Performing Backups](backups.md).

-The init-spock job will reconfigure the restored node, ensuring to maintain existing replication configuration.
+The subsequent init-spock job reconfigures the restored node, ensuring replication remains healthy after performing the update.

 Regardless of the CloudNativePG bootstrap approach you take, you should ensure that the data being restored on the new node aligns with the state of the other nodes.